Churchlands

 Churchlands demonstrates exceptional educational outcomes, ranking among the top 5% of areas nationally based on AreaSearch's comprehensive analysis of qualification and performance metrics

-Educational attainment in Churchlands is notably high, with 55.1% of residents aged 15 years and over holding university qualifications as of the latest data point.
-This compares to 27.9% for Western Australia (WA) and 29.0% for the SA4 region.
-Bachelor degrees are the most common at 34.2%, followed by postgraduate qualifications at 15.7% and graduate diplomas at 5.2%.
-Vocational pathways account for 19.8% of qualifications among those aged 15 years and over, with advanced diplomas making up 10.7% and certificates 9.1%.
+Educational qualifications in the suburb of Churchlands are exceptionally high, with 55.1% of residents aged 15 and over holding a university degree, compared to 27.9% across WA and 29.0% in the wider SA4 region.
+This qualification profile positions the local workforce well for professional opportunities.
+Bachelor degrees are the most common qualification at 34.2%, followed by postgraduate degrees at 15.7% and graduate diplomas at 5.2%.
+Vocational training accounts for 19.8% of qualifications among residents aged 15 and over, comprising advanced diplomas at 10.7% and certificates at 9.1%.

-Educational participation is high, with 33.5% of residents currently enrolled in formal education.
-This includes 10.7% in primary education, 9.5% in secondary education, and 8.4% pursuing tertiary education.
+School and university enrollment is high, with 33.5% of the local population engaged in formal studies.
+This cohort comprises 10.7% attending primary schools, 9.5% enrolled in secondary education, and 8.4% studying at tertiary institutions.

 Frequently Asked Questions - Education